Tabbouleh

 Hydrate the bulgur with flavor, not water.

-Place the fine bulgur in a wide mixing bowl.
-Pour the freshly squeezed lemon juice directly over the grain, scraping in any extra tomato juices from your cutting board.
-Let it soak in this acidic bath for 15 to 20 minutes to plump up beautifully without becoming waterlogged.
+Place the fine bulgur in a wide mixing bowl and pour the freshly squeezed lemon juice directly over it, along with any reserved tomato juices scraped from your cutting board.
+Let the grain soak for 15 to 20 minutes to plump up in the acidic bath.

-In a small bowl, combine the minced white onion with the black pepper and the Lebanese 7-Spice.
-Use your fingertips to physically rub the spices into the onions for about 15 seconds.
-This ancestral trick kills the sharp, raw bite of the allium and blooms the warm spices.
+In a small bowl, combine the finely minced white onion with the black pepper and the Lebanese 7-Spice.
+Use your fingertips to physically rub the spices into the onions for about 15 seconds, killing the sharp raw bite and blooming the warm spices.

-Gather the completely dry parsley into a tight bundle and slice thinly in one direction only.
-Never rock your knife back and forth over the pile, which bruises the leaves and turns the salad bitter.
-Finely chop the mint using the same single-direction method.
+Gather the bone-dry parsley into a tight bundle and slice thinly in one direction only using your sharpest knife.
+Do not rock the blade back and forth, which bruises the leaves and turns the salad bitter.
+Repeat this single-direction cut for the mint.

 Toss the salad with your fingertips.

-Add the chopped parsley, mint, diced tomatoes, green onions, and spiced white onion mixture to the bowl with the plumped bulgur.
-Using your clean fingertips, gently lift and toss the ingredients together so everything remains light and airy.
+Add the chopped herbs, diced tomatoes, green onions, and spiced white onion mixture to the bowl with the plumped bulgur.
+Using your fingertips, gently lift and toss the ingredients together so everything remains light and airy.

 Dress and serve immediately.

-Do not add the salt and olive oil until just before eating, or the salt will pull the water out of the tomatoes and wilt the herbs.
-Pour in the olive oil, sprinkle with salt, toss gently one last time, and serve immediately with crisp romaine lettuce leaves for scooping.
+Wait until just before you are ready to eat to add the kosher salt and extra-virgin olive oil, as adding salt too early will pull water out of the tomatoes and wilt the herbs.
+Toss gently one last time, then serve immediately alongside crisp romaine lettuce leaves for scooping.

 Notes

-The rotary blades of a food processor tear rather than slice, rupturing the cellular vacuoles within the parsley leaves.
-The result is a wet, dark green paste that leaches bitter chlorophyll into the dressing.
-Always use a well-honed chef's knife.
+Never use a food processor for the herbs.
+Rotary blades tear rather than slice, rupturing cellular walls and releasing enzymes that oxidize.
+You will end up with a wet, dark green paste that leaches bitter chlorophyll into your dressing.

-If you cannot easily source Lebanese 7-Spice (Baharat), a mixture of 1/4 teaspoon ground cinnamon and 1/4 teaspoon ground allspice perfectly mimics the traditional flavor profile.
+If you cannot find Lebanese 7-Spice (Baharat) at the market, a mixture of 1/4 teaspoon ground cinnamon and 1/4 teaspoon ground allspice perfectly mimics the traditional flavor profile.

 From Cook Lebanese in America.